Butch78/OnlyCans/README.md

 # OnlyCans
-Reactjs webiste with a Flask Python Backend
+Reactjs website with a Flask Python Backend